ivanreeve/server-side-smpaddon/README.md

 This repository contains the source code of the shop I made using the Minecraft: Bedrock Edition official scripting API.

+Due to the active development of the API, breaking changes are frequent.
 Currently supported versions are 1.20.x and below.

 ## Screenshots